COVID-19 Updates & FAQs

 Please scroll down to see FAQs and a number of additional resources.
 Please do not hesitate to reach out to contact our camp leadership with any additional questions or concerns.

 A: We are planning to be able to operate safely and at near-full capacity.
 We will be closely following local and national health guidelines as well as licensing requirements.
 We know that we will likely need to adjust our protocols and programming to ensure the safest summer possible in 2021.
 We are already in the process of looking closely at group sizes, travel arrangements, increased sanitation, and programmatic needs as we plan for kayitz (summer) 2021.
 We will communicate changes to our families.
+For more details, please see our November, 2020 update!
 As always, we will be flexible and creative, always keeping the most important thing in mind – the safety of our campers!

 A: While it is our greatest hope to run camp in kayitz (summer) 2021, we realize that there are still many unknowns for this summer.
 As a result, we have modified our normal refund policy (which can be found here):